Skip to Content

 JEFFERSON CITY, Mo.
 (KMIZ)

-Advocacy group Missouri Prison Reform released a statement over the weekend saying the group is "relieved" that former corrections officers are being charged in the death of Othel Moore.
+Meanwhile, executive director of Missouri Prison Reform Lori Curry said she is relieved that former corrections officers are being charged in the December death of Othel Moore.

 Moore died in December at the Jefferson City Correctional Center.
 A probable cause statement said his cause of death was suffocation.
 It said he died from choking on contents from his stomach after being put in a restraint.

 The Missouri Department of Corrections said in a statement that it has discontinued the use of the restraint Moore was put in before he died.
-The department says it "has begun" implementing body-worn cameras in some areas of maximum security facilities, starting with Jefferson City Correctional Center.
+The department also says it "has begun" implementing body-worn cameras in some areas of maximum security facilities, starting with Jefferson City Correctional Center in May.

 The Missouri Justice Coalition has said Moore was excessively pepper sprayed by the JCCC Emergency Response Team before his head was covered with a hood, his body was wrapped and he was strapped to a restraint cart.
 The coalition said Moore was then taken to a dry cell in Housing Unit 8.